CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

    ![](images/a25.png)

-1. You will see the error **Remote destop can't connected to the remote computer** because we are deny the inbound rule for diallow the RDP and click on **OK**.
+1. You will see the error **Remote desktop can't connected to the remote computer** because we are denied the inbound rule for disallowing the RDP and clicking on **OK**.

    ![](images/a27.png)